 Outdoor pool season is here!
 In greater Seattle (and beyond), that means wave pools, simulated surfing pools, lazy rivers, zero-depth (beach-like) pool entries, aquatic play structures, and slides, slides and more slides.

 We’ve compiled a hot list of outdoor pools and water parks worth a visit this summer.
-And one tip: Heated outdoor pools are a great destination on cool, cloudy days, too, and you'll have fewer crowds.
-(And also see our guide to indoor pools, and, of course, our spray parks guide.)
-If we missed one of your favorites, let us know; email email@example.com.
+And one tip: Heated outdoor pools are a great destination on cool, cloudy days, too, and bonus, you'll find fewer crowds.
+For more summer water fun, read our Seattle and Eastside area spray parks guide and our South Sound spray parks guide.
+Did we miss a great pool?
+Let us know in the comments.

 Water temp: 85 degrees